 Students who do not meet institutional academic standards are placed on Academic Advising and issued an Academic Improvement Plan.
-The student's progress is monitored by the instructor and the school director.
+The student's progress is monitored by the instructor and the dean's office.
 If the student meets all conditions by the date specified in their plan, their academic status is returned to good standing.
-Students who do not meet the conditions of their plan are dismissed.
+Students who do not meet the conditions of their plan may repeat part or all of the course or may be dismissed depending on the circumstances.